2020–21 UEFA Nations League: Schedule

 The original fixture list was confirmed by UEFA on 3 March 2020 following the draw.
 However, due to the change of the league phase calendar, a revised schedule for the October and November 2020 fixtures was released by UEFA on 26 June 2020.

 The relegation play-outs of League C were scheduled on the same dates as the 2022 FIFA World Cup qualifying play-offs.
 If one or more of the teams due to participate in the relegation play-outs had also qualified for the World Cup qualifying play-offs, the relegation play-outs would have been cancelled and the teams in League C ranked 47th and 48th in the Nations League overall ranking would have been automatically relegated.

 Seeding

 Map showing the leagues each national team is participating in.

 All 55 UEFA national teams entered the competition.
 Due to the format change of the competition, no teams were actually relegated from the 2018–19 season.
 In addition to the group winners, the second-placed teams in Leagues C and D, along with the best-ranked third-placed team of League D, were also promoted.

 In the 2020–21 access list, UEFA ranked teams based on the 2018–19 Nations League overall ranking, with a slight modification: teams that were originally relegated in the previous season were ranked immediately below teams promoted prior to the format change.
 The seeding pots for the league phase were based on the access list ranking.
 The seeding pots, draw procedure and fixture list procedures were confirmed by the UEFA Executive Committee during their meeting in Nyon, Switzerland on 4 December 2019.
+All teams promoted to a higher tier made their debut appearance at that level.